martinknytl/Xen_rearrangements.md/Get_coordinates.md

 *** the XLlongCDS_to_XBgenome.txt file has the coordinates for each XL CDS gt 200 bp and the XB genome and also the XL annotation information

+# xt to xlL and xlS

-# Extracting XL L and S subgenomes from XENLA_10.1_genome.dict and blast trop to each XL subgenome
+## Extracting XL L and S subgenomes from XENLA_10.1_genome.dict and blast trop to each XL subgenome

 First generate a XL genome with only the L (or S) subgenome
 ```